Skip to content

 Obligation Optional

-Purpose To provide the user with the language of the map
+Purpose To provide the user with the language of the resource.

 Entry Guidelines Enter a 3-letter code using the ISO 639-2 standard.